-The 7th chapter of Sutrasthana of Asthanga Hrudayam text book is called as Anna Raksha Vidhi Adhyaya.
-Anna raksha refers to protection of food.
+The 7th chapter of Sutrasthana of Asthanga Hrudayam text book is called Anna Raksha Vidhi Adhyaya.
+Anna Raksha refers to protection of food.
 This chapter deals with royal physician, features of poisoned foods and drinks, incompatible food combinations, effects and treatment, healthy sleep rules and celibacy.

 The king should arrange for the residence of the royal physician near to the palace so that the physician can be vigilant about all things at all times. – 1

 The foods and drinks of the king should be protected from poison, because, the King’s health and welfare depends on his food and drink and the health and welfare of the country is dependent on the King. – 2

 Features of poisoned foods and drinks